 I am a 3rd year full-time PhD student at The Open University and a visiting researcher at ChatLab and also University College London.

 Coming from a background in digital media and music composition, my interest is in designing technologies to enable novel face-to-face learning experiences.
 Particularly, my PhD focuses on how we can help large groups discuss by supporting collaboration through networks of shared tablet computers and public screens.

 I undertook my MSc dissertation in the ChaTLab, exploring how the computer game Portal scaffolds collaboration between players and the impact this had on their performance on a communication task testing perspective-taking.
 I also worked as a visiting researcher on the Comfy Birds project and supporting projects in local schools.

 My current focus is on an enactive approach to interactions between people, and in particular how the structure of the interaction and relationship dynamic affects behaviour within the interaction itself.I hope to explore the potential of collaborative engagement and Theory of Mind as interventions to promote greater understanding and recognition between people.
 I am seeking funding for a Phd studentship.

 I am a PhD student at the University of Sussex with a background in psychology.
 I also work as a part-time research fellow at the ChatLab.
 My research interests are the knowledge transfer and perseverance in children with reference to learning goal orientation.

-I am working with Nicola Yuill on the TERENCE project, focusing on the evaluation of an adaptive learning software system designed for poor comprehenders.
+I worked with Nicola Yuill on the TERENCE project, focusing on the evaluation of an adaptive learning software system designed for poor comprehenders.